-NBA fines Irving $50,000 for health and safety violations
+NBA fines Irving $50,000 for health, safety violations

+NEW YORK (AP) — Kyrie Irving’s absence from the Brooklyn Nets has cost him nearly $1 million.

-NEW YORK (AP) — The NBA fined Kyrie Irving $50,000 on Friday for violating its health and safety protocols, and said he could return to team activities with the Brooklyn Nets on Saturday.
+The NBA fined the point guard $50,000 on Friday for violating its health and safety protocols, and said he could return to team activities Saturday.

-The league added that he would be fined for each game he misses during a five-day quarantine period that would end Saturday if he continues to test negative for the coronavirus.
+The league added that he would forfeit his salary for each game he misses during a five-day quarantine period that would end Saturday if he continues to test negative for the coronavirus.
+He’s already missed two, which means he has lost more than $900,000 of his $33.5 million salary.

 Irving has missed the last five games while away from the Nets for personal reasons.
 He was seen in a video on social media during his absence at an indoor family party while not wearing a mask.